zhangrengang/SOI/README.md

 ```

 #### Gene coordinate format ####
-The gff/bed format for JCVI, MCscanX and WGDI are also supported:
+The gff/bed format for JCVI, MCscanX and WGDI are supported:
 ```
 # gff for WGDI:
 Dc1     Daucus_carota|DCAR_000504       20809   26333   +       1       Daucus_carota|DCAR_000504